arosenkranz/scenarios/notebook-api-lab/02-get-notebooks.md

 > **Note:** A sample copy of the returned JSON data can be found in the **IDE** tab to your right.

-Now that you have learned how to get a notebook and its data, you can begin to consider what other content and data you may want to add to it.

 Select the **Continue** button to move onto the next step, where you'll add release notes from a sample GitHub repository to your notebook through the API.